$L^p-L^q$ boundedness of Fourier multipliers associated with the anharmonic Oscillator: Abstract

 \section{Abstract}

-In this paper we study the boundedness of the Fourier multipliers associated with the eigenfunctions expansions of the anharmonic oscillator.
-Using the notion of a global symbol we extend a classical condition of H\"ormander to guarantee the $L^p$-$L^q$ boundedness of operators for the range $1<p \leq 2 \leq q <\infty$.
-As a consequence, we obtain the boundedness of spectral multipliers of the anharmonic oscillator.
-We apply it to get embedding theorems and time asymptotic for the $L^p$-$L^q$ norms of the heat kernels for the anharmonic oscillator.
-We acquire our main objective by investigating the Paley type inequality and the Hausdorff-Young-Paley-type inequality in this context.
-We also prove the $r$-nuclearity of functions of the anharmonic oscillator on modulation spaces and present a trace formula. \\ \textbf{MSC 2010.} Primary {42B15; 58J40; Secondary 47B10; 47G30; 35P10}.
+In this paper we study the $L^p$-$L^q$ boundedness of the Fourier multipliers in the setting where the underlying Fourier analysis is introduced with respect to the eigenfunctions of an anharmonic oscillator $A$.
+Using the notion of a global symbol that arises from this analysis, we extend a version of the Hausdorff-Young-Paley inequality that guarantees the $L^p$-$L^q$ boundedness of these operators for the range $1<p \leq 2 \leq q <\infty$.
+The boundedness results for spectral multipliers acquired, yield as particular cases Sobolev embedding theorems and time asymptotics for the $L^p$-$L^q$ norms of the heat kernel associated with the anharmonic oscillator.
+Additionally, we consider functions $f(A)$ of the anharmonic oscillator on modulation spaces and prove that Linsk\u ii's trace formula holds true even when $f(A)$ is simply a nuclear operator. \\